When is the registration deadline?

 - Cardiopulmonary Resuscitation (CPR): CPR for the Healthcare Provider certification is valid for two years.
 This certification can be obtained through our WFR, H-WFR, WFC, REMT & RMUR courses.

-- Wilderness First Responder (WFR): RMI WFR certification is valid for two years from the date of your exam.
-There is a one-year grace period where you may recertify after your card expires.
+- Wilderness First Responder (WFR): RMI WFR certification is valid for three years from the date of your exam.

 - Emergency Medical Responder (EMR): The EMR certification from the National Registry of EMTs is valid for 2 years and is a nationally recognized certification.
 This certification is obtained through our H-WFR courses in Michigan only.

-- Remote EMT (REMT): RMI REMT certification is valid for two years from the date of your exam.
+- Remote EMT (REMT): RMI REMT certification is valid for three years from the date of your exam.

 - Emergency Medical Technician (EMT): The EMT certification from the National Registry of EMTs is valid for two years and is a nationally recognized certification.
 This certification is obtained through our Remote EMT course.